brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/dhampirs.md

 >
 > This ability replaces arcane bond.

-**Blood Command (Su)** : At 5th level, a cruoromancer can control up to 5 Hit Dice worth of undead creatures per caster level instead of the normal 4 Hit Dice of undead when casting the _ [animate dead](spell_dir/animateDead#_animate-dead_ spell.
+**Blood Command (Su)** : At 5th level, a cruoromancer can control up to 5 Hit Dice worth of undead creatures per caster level instead of the normal 4 Hit Dice of undead when casting the _ [animate dead](spell_dir/animateDead#_animate-dead)_ spell.
 He also gains the following blood infusion ability.

-> _Commanding Infusion_: When using this infusion with _ [animate dead](spell_dir/animateDead#_animate-dead)_, the cruoromancer can create a number of Hit Dice of undead equal to three times his caster level instead of twice his caster level.
+> _Commanding Infusion_: When using this infusion with _ [animate dead](spells/animateDead#_animate-dead)_, the cruoromancer can create a number of Hit Dice of undead equal to three times his caster level instead of twice his caster level.
 >
 > This ability replaces the 5th-level wizard bonus feat.

-**Blood Desecration (Su** : At 10th level, a cruoromancer gains the following blood infusion.
+**Blood Desecration (Su)** : At 10th level, a cruoromancer gains the following blood infusion.

-> _Desecrating Infusion_: When the cruoromancer uses this infusion, he can choose to center a _ [desecrate](spell_dir/desecrate#_desecrate)_ effect on himself or a single target of the spell modified by this infusion (he chooses upon casting.
-This effect is like the _ [desecrate](spell_dir/desecrate#_desecrate_ spell, but lasts for 1 minute per caster level of the cruoromancer, and does not interact with altars, shrines, or permanent fixtures that boost the _ [desecrate](spell_dir/desecrate#_desecrate)_ effect.
+> _Desecrating Infusion_: When the cruoromancer uses this infusion, he can choose to center a _ [desecrate](spell_dir/desecrate#_desecrate)_ effect on himself or a single target of the spell modified by this infusion (he chooses upon casting).
+This effect is like the _ [desecrate](spells/desecrate#_desecrate)_ spell, but lasts for 1 minute per caster level of the cruoromancer, and does not interact with altars, shrines, or permanent fixtures that boost the _ [desecrate](spell_dir/desecrate#_desecrate)_ effect.
 This ability replaces the 10th-level wizard bonus feat.

-**Blood Ability (Su** : At 15th level, a cruoromancer can choose to scry through a single undead creature he created with a spell modified by a commanding infusion.
-The undead creature is treated as if imbued with an _ [arcane eye](spell_dir/arcaneEye#_arcane-eye)_ spell (caster level equal to the cruoromancer's wizard level).
+**Blood Ability (Su)** : At 15th level, a cruoromancer can choose to scry through a single undead creature he created with a spell modified by a commanding infusion.
+The undead creature is treated as if imbued with an _ [arcane eye](spells/arcaneEye#_arcane-eye)_ spell (caster level equal to the cruoromancer's wizard level).
 This ability replaces the 15th-level wizard bonus feat.

 **Perfect Infusion (Su)** : At 20th level, a cruoromancer can use his blood infusions without taking damage.
 This ability replaces the 20th-level wizard bonus spell.